Managing the expectations and anticipating the needs of others is a full-time job.

 That’s why we’ve teamed up with Shutterfly to bring you some foolproof advice for making anyone’s day — Valentine’s or otherwise.
 Below we’re sharing four key things to keep in mind to ensure authenticity is always at the heart of any gift.

-Our romantic lives have a unique way of exposing us – our vulnerabilities, our flaws, the things we hold most precious, the chinks in our ability to love – in ways that other types of relationships just don’t.
+Our romantic lives have a unique way of exposing us – our vulnerabilities, our flaws, the things we hold most precious, the frailties in our ability to love – in ways that other types of relationships just don’t.
 If you think too hard about this, it’s actually quite scary and easy to see why no one would move forward at all!

 The problem is, that’s not how we’re designed.
 We are made for relationships.